cheery/textended-edit/README.md

 On Windows platform you might not find SDL2_image.
 It is available in: https://www.libsdl.org/projects/SDL_image/ Place it into the PYSDL2_DLL_PATH.

 The editor is implemented as a python script `edit.py`.
 It doesn't run without an argument.
 You can pass it any file ending with `.t+`.
 Many files are in outdated format, but all of them should open.
+Here's an example command that should run:

+    python edit.py samples/distracted_99_bottles.t+

 Specification: